Nextiva / Blog / VoIP

 LiveAgent is a help desk software platform that manages customer requests across various channels.
 It offers a built-in IVR system with functionalities like automated call routing based on customer selections from pre-recorded menus or touch-tone options.

-Users can design multi-level IVR menus with greetings, prompts, and options, record messages, or use text-to-speech functionality.
-The system also prioritizes calls from high-priority customers or VIPs to specific agents or departments for service.
+Users can design multi-level IVR menus, record messages, or use text-to-speech functionality.
+The system also prioritizes calls from high-priority customers to specific agents or departments.
+LiveAgent has also introduced enhancements like automatic callback requests from IVR workflows, a Blind Transfer call function, and improved routing configuration.

 Features